 We provide comprehensive support services and value-added solutions.
 These services include the sales of tools that benefit from the core technologies we have cultivated in ultra-precision mold manufacturing, contract processing services, parts supply, repair, and modifications.

 Laser Processing Machine business

-We manufacture laser trimming equipment to adjust resistance values and wafer marking equipment to mark control numbers on wafers.
+adjust resistance values and wafer marking equipment to mark control numbers on wafers